Have you seen the views of Oahu from Diamond Head Crater?

 - Best at sunrise (thanks to cooler morning temperatures)

-- Great whale-watching from December to March for a $1 admission!
+- Great whale-watching from December to March for the low admission price.

 - Bring water and sunscreen.
 There are no water fountains along the hike and there is very little shade.

 - Don’t pass up the visitor’s booth for some interesting history, it’s role in World War I and, of course, bathrooms, water fountains and some vending machines.